AEUS Research Grant

 PURPOSE OF THE AWARD

-The mission of the grant is to provide support for research proposals that evaluate the impact of point-of-care ultrasound on clinical practice or characterize point-of-care ultrasound learning curves.
+The SAEMF/AEUS Research Grant awards $10,000 over a one-year period starting July 1 to support a research proposal that evaluates the impact of point-of-care ultrasound on clinical practice or characterize point-of-care ultrasound learning curves.
 The purpose of this research grant is to fill knowledge gaps in the impact of point-of-care ultrasound on patient outcomes and the amount of training needed to achieve competence in performing point-of-care ultrasound.
 The research proposals can be:

 - Ultrasound application-specific (e.g. assessing the impact of an ultrasound application with respect to diagnosis and management)

-- Ultrasound practice-specific (e.g. comparing academic and community emergency departments with and without point-of-care ultrasound with respect to throughput, cost-effectiveness, patient safety, etc.)
+- Ultrasound practice-specific (e.g. comparing emergency departments with and without point-of-care ultrasound with respect to throughput, cost-effectiveness, patient safety, etc.)

 - Focused on point-of-care ultrasound learning curves to identify performance plateaus for both image acquisition and interpretation.
 The goals of the grant align with missions of the SAEMF to improve the emergency care of patients and help emergency physicians develop the skills to become successful investigators.

-The SAEMF/Academy of Emergency Ultrasound (AEUS) Research Grant proposal is expected to:
+The SAEMF/AEUS Research Grant proposal is expected to:

 - Be measurable and reproducible.